OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Log into Horizon and OpenStack Controller
   * User the credentials and lab information provided on the lab handout
+  * Your OS (SSH) and Horizon login will be in the form of userNN with NN being a two digit number (including leading zero)
-  * The password for the Horizon login will be in ~admin/keystonerc_admin
+  * The userNN login will be used for the physical OpenStack controller and Horizon login
+  * Virtual machine logins will generic login account details below

 ## Networking Setup
   * Setup network security groups to allow SSH and HTTP to the project from your laptop external network